Jeewes/SublimeDjangoTags/README.md

 Use [Sublime Package Control](https://packagecontrol.io/).
 Once you have Sublime Package control installed, you can install "SublimeDjangoTags" in a few easy steps.

 Press `CTRL + SHIFT + P` on Windows and Linux and `CMD + SHIFT + P` on a Mac to bring up Sublime's Command Palette, then type `install package` to bring up Package Control's package selector.
 It should be the first selection.
-Type "SublimeERB," which, again, should be the first selection, and then hit enter.
+Type "Django Tags," which, again, should be the first selection, and then hit enter.
 You should now have the proper package installed, but you will still need to [add a keybinding to use it.](#add-keybinding)

 ## Usage